alexeicolin/javelin/README.md

     # cp /mnt/stock-rootfs/lib/modules/*.ko /lib/modules/$(uname -r)/

-Create a new ramdisk for Debian with the `usb_storage` module, which is needed by the kernel to mount a root file system from the USB drive (ignore the warnings from `update-initramfs` about nonexistant `modules.{order,builtin}`):
+Create a new ramdisk for Debian with the `usb_storage` module, which is needed by the kernel to mount a root file system from the USB drive, and with `udev`, which is needed for refering to the root filesystem on the kernel command line (ignore the warnings from `update-initramfs` about nonexistant `modules.{order,builtin}`):

     # apt-get install initramfs-tools
+    # dpkg-reconfigure udev
     # cat > /etc/initramfs-tools/hooks/usb-storage <<EOF
     > #!/bin/sh
     > . /usr/share/initramfs-tools/hook-functions